skbwu/skbwu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year Statistics Ph.D. student at Stanford working under Professors [Scott W. Linderman](https://lindermanlab.github.io/) and [Emmanuel J. Candès](https://candes.su.domains/).
+I am a second-year Statistics Ph.D. student at Stanford co-advised by Professors [Scott W. Linderman](https://lindermanlab.github.io/) and [Emmanuel J. Candès](https://candes.su.domains/).
 I am supported by an NSF Graduate Research Fellowship.

 My research interests include statistical machine learning, Bayesian computational methods, online learning, reinforcement learning, and deep learning and LLMs.
 I am particularly excited about the real-world applications of the above to disease forecasting and public health, AI alignment, and Scientific Machine Learning (SciML), but am always excited to engage with new application areas.
 Practically, I enjoy working on methods in low signal-to-noise ratio (SNR) settings &mdash; for example, situations where data may be scarce, low quality, and/or very expensive to obtain.
 More broadly, I am very interested in (a) what statistics as a discipline can contribute in the age of AI; and (b) how various tools from adjacent (or not so adjacent) fields can be used to turbocharge statistical methods.